nasa/cumulus/docs/operator-docs/discovery-filtering.md

 }
 ```

-The path shown above will list the default directory, list or recur on any item matching `MOD0.*`,
+The path shown above will:

+- list contents of the default directory,
+- append or recur into any item matching `MOD0.*`, e.g. `MOD09GQ`,
-e.g. `MOD09GQ`, and in each directory list or recur on any item named `PDR`.
-After entering a `PDR`
+- append or recur into any item in directories from the previous step named `PDR`,
-directory, it will list and recur on everything as there is no further filtering to apply.
+- append and recur into everything in `PDR` without filtering anything out.

 ```json
 {